Codeception/Codeception/docs/06-ModulesAndHelpers.md

     - .env.testing
 ```

-Once loaded, param variables can be used as module configuration values.
+Once loaded, parameter variables can be used as module configuration values.
-Use variable name wrapped with `%` as placeholder and it will be replaced with its value.
+Use a variable name wrapped with `%` as a placeholder and it will be replaced by its value.

-Let's say we want to specify credentials for cloud testing service.
+Let's say we want to specify credentials for a cloud testing service.
 We have loaded `SAUCE_USER`
 and `SAUCE_KEY` variables from environment, and now we are passing their values into config of `WebDriver`:

 ```yaml